bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## The bazel files in the project

-The previous Gazelle command updated the `BUILD.bazel` file in the project's root directory and created new BUILD files as well.
+The previous Gazelle command updated the `BUILD.bazel` file in the project's root directory and created new `BUILD.bazel` files as well.
 Here is a layout of the Bazel files in the project.

 ```
 ├── BUILD.bazel